-The path to gold: how better team building can put you in front-Reading time: 4 Minutes
+The path to gold: how better team building can put you in front

 "Stand still and the rest of the world will walk past you" A quote from Marc Woods, speaking in February 2017.
 However, doing nothing would have been very easy for this particular speaker.
 When Marc was aged 17, he was diagnosed with bone cancer and subsequently had his left leg amputated below the knee.